kornelski/cargo-deb/README.md

 Cross-compiled archives are saved in `target/<target triple>/debian/*.deb`.
 The actual archive path is printed on success.

-Note that you can't use cross-compilation to build for an older verison of Debian.
+Note that you can't use cross-compilation to build for an older version of Debian.
 If you need to support Debian releases older than the host, consider using a container or a VM, or make a completely static binary for MUSL instead.

 ### Separate debug info